tokio-rs/tokio-rfcs/tokio-reform.md

   important to have this "bridge" between the async and sync worlds, providing it as `thread::block_until` makes it much more clear what is involved.

-- The `KillSwitch` and `Spawner` types replace the use of `Handle` today for cooperative, non-`Send` task execution.
+- The `Controller` type replaces the use of `Handle` today for cooperative, non-`Send` task execution.
 Unlike `Handle`, though, this API is carefully crafted to help ensure that spawned tasks are actually run to completion, unless explicitly requested otherwise.

 Thus, in addition to providing a cleaner factoring, these two APIs also mitigate two major footguns with today's Tokio stack.